cdjohnnatha/houston-errors/README.md

 ## Apollo13

-It is just an additional messages which is common used.
+It is just an additional function and objects.

 Code | String                           | Name
 ---  | ---                              | ---